 The Program philosophy begins with the understanding that the clinical psychological needs of patients can be determined by appropriate individualized assessment, based on the body of scientific knowledge in psychology, and on the basis of a positive, supportive clinician-patient relationship.
 Empirical knowledge can also inform the clinician of appropriate approaches to use in developing and implementing a formulation and treatment plan for the identified clinical problems in the individual patient.
 The goal of intervention in all cases is to alleviate psychological and/or physical suffering or distress, and/or to alter problematic or unhealthy behavioral patterns which may contribute to distress or to disease.
 This understanding of the meaning of practicing clinical psychology is the basis for our approach to training the interns.

 The Program values training the interns to implement, in a practical and flexible manner, specific assessment methods and interventions from various empirically-supported approaches as they fit the needs of the given patient.
-Furthermore, interns learn to work with specialized populations by faculty who emphasize such areas as anxiety disorders, mood disorders, psychotic disorders, substance dependence disorders, disorders of childhood and adolescence, neuropsychological dysfunction, neurorehabilitation, behavioral medicine, telemedicine and telehealth, and psycho-oncology.
+Furthermore, interns learn to work with specialized populations by faculty who emphasize such areas as anxiety disorders, mood disorders, psychotic disorders, substance dependence disorders, disorders of childhood and adolescence, neuropsychological dysfunction, neurorehabilitation, behavioral medicine, telemedicine and telehealth, psycho-oncology and primary care.
 Faculty strive to develop interns who are well-rounded professionals, emphasizing (1) relating to others in constructive, positive, and effective ways, (2) integrating all relevant data so as to evaluate and treat the whole individual in their unique circumstances, and (3) practicing according to the guidelines and ethical principle of The American Psychological Association.